2008 Ole Miss Rebels football team

-Season summary

 With an 8–4 regular-season record and a 5–3 mark in the SEC, head coach Houston Nutt revived a Rebel squad that was coming off four straight losing seasons and a 3–9 campaign with no conference wins in 2007.
 It marked the team's best improvement from one season to the next since former coach Johnny Vaught's debut in 1947.
 Projected to place fifth in the SEC Western Division in the pre-season, the Rebels finished second in the division, having defeated the previous two national champions on the road, #4 Florida and #18 LSU, and ended the regular season on a five-game win streak.

 On December 8, the Associated Press announced that Rebels offensive tackle Michael Oher, defensive tackle Peria Jerry and kicker Joshua Sheene were selected for the first team of the Associated Press All-Southeastern team.
 Oher was a unanimous pick.
 Receiver Dexter McCluster was a second-team pick.
 On December 9, the Southeastern Conference announced that Oher and Jerry were named to the first team of the All-SEC team selected by the 12 league coaches.
 On December 10, the Southeastern Conference announced that Ole Miss head coach Houston Nutt was named the Southeastern Conference coach of the year, sharing the award with Alabama's Nick Saban and Vanderbilt's Bobby Johnson.
 Michael Oher was awarded the Jacobs Blocking Trophy, given to the league's top blocker.
 The 2008 College Football All-America Team included Michael Oher and Peria Jerry.